shieldgenerator7/CreatureCombat/CreatureCombatWyl_NewPlayerGuide.md

 ## Play

-On a player’s turn, they may play a creature, activate a creature’s ability, fight a creature, or resolve the battle.
-Each of these options starts a moment, in which other players can react to their action.
+On a player’s turn, they may take 1 action:
+-   Play a creature
+-   Activate a creature’s ability
+-   Fight a creature
+-   Resolve the battle

-To play a creature, move it from your hand to the landmark.
+**Play a creature:** To play a creature, move it from your hand to the landmark.

-To activate a creature’s ability, pay its cost, if any, and the ability goes in the queue.
+**Activate a creature’s ability:** To activate a creature’s ability, pay its cost (if any), and declare the ability: “I’m activating [ability name].”
+Then, when it comes up in the queue, it resolves, and does its effect.
+See the Moments section below.

-To fight a creature, choose a friendly creature to target a hostile creature.
-The creature with the highest power total deals damage to the others equal to its base power.
+**Fight a creature:** To fight a creature, choose a friendly creature (one of your creatures) and target a hostile creature (one of your opponent’s creatures).
+The creature with the highest power total is the victor, and it deals damage to the other equal to the victor’s base power.
 See the Fight section below.

-To resolve the battle, declare that you want to resolve the battle.
+**Resolve the battle:** To resolve the battle, declare that you want to resolve the battle.
+The player with the highest combined power total claims the land.
 See the Battle section below.

 Ater a player takes their turn, play continues to the player on their left (clockwise).